-I checkout the other exhibitions and had a coffee in Queen Victoria building when I’d finished.
+I checked out the other exhibitions and had a coffee in Queen Victoria building when I’d finished.
 I remember thinking over coffee that everything about the State Library of Victoria was grand.
 Something I still believe today.
 Many month’s later, on Artshub I noticed an advertisement for a job which read… Staff Required – State Library of Victoria.
 Must be creative.
 So, I applied.
 Over 300 people applied for work at the State Library of Victoria, something that even today staggers me.
 And the rest, like Ned Kelly himself…is history.

 About the author: Since first sighting Kelly’s armour, Noel Anderson works flexible hours at the State Library of Victoria.
 His play Andy Warhol’s Fifteen Minutes of Fame will be performed in the raw at the Jewish Museum of Australia in May 2015.
 Noel recently co-wrote a musical called Audrey Hepburn and I Consider Our Assets and is looking for financial angels.
 The musical is a six year labour of love and you can find the songs on YouTube and can like the musical on Facebook.